 Going for a clean, crisp relaxing feel for the guest bedroom, white curtains were a must.

 But not just any curtain would do.
 My hunt for a brisk linen window dressing yielded me with options that were not quite right, or not within the budget I set for the total room makeover.

-As I was pondering what to do, I eyed my trusty sewing machine gathering dust in the guest bedroom closet.
-It was begging me to use it, really.
+As I pondered what to do, I eyed my trusty sewing machine, gathering dust in the guest bedroom closet.
+It was begging me to use it.
 So, I set out to some of the local fabric stores and finally found just what I was looking for at the Maine-legend-of-a-store: Marden’s.
 I left with 12 yards of fabric for only $30.
 That was less than one panel would cost for the curtains I was eyeing online.
 Deal.

 Now, if only I could keep myself focused enough to fold, iron and sew 16 straight lines…